BorgWarner Inc. (BWA)

 • Strong Q1 performance, reduced tariff risks, and robust growth in China and Europe set a positive outlook.
 Electrification adoption varies by region, with hybrids and foundational products remaining key.
 Sustained margins, disciplined capital allocation, and a resilient operating model support continued outperformance.

-• Strong Q1 performance was driven by electrification growth in China and Europe, effective tariff management, and disciplined portfolio actions.
-The company maintains a balanced capital allocation strategy and is well-positioned for industry consolidation and evolving OEM outsourcing trends.
+• Strong Q1 performance was driven by robust electrification growth, effective tariff management, and disciplined portfolio actions.
+The company maintains stable margins, a balanced capital allocation strategy, and is well-positioned for regional and technological shifts, especially in China and Europe.

 • Organic sales were flat at $3.5B, with 3.7% outgrowth driven by a 47% rise in e-product sales.
 Portfolio actions included exiting the charging business and consolidating battery capacity, while 2025 guidance was raised for sales and maintained for EPS and cash flow.